 It only has four channels, so if you’re using it with other wireless gear, you might need to think about your setup.
 The design is a bit bulky compared to some other brands, but it still packs away neatly in a gig bag.
 Overall, I see it as a good value for those who need wireless freedom with active pickups and want an easy-to-use system.

-LEKATO Wireless Guitar System 5.8Ghz
+LEKATO Wireless Guitar System 5.8GHz

-I think the LEKATO Wireless Guitar System is a solid pick for those who want reliable wireless freedom with active pickups.
+The LEKATO Wireless Guitar System is a solid pick for those who want reliable wireless freedom with active pickups.

 Pros